 - Submitting the run time, load, and fuel usage on a monthly-basis to the web-based compliance platform;

-- Maintaining owners manual on-site, to ensure proper operation of each generator;
+- Maintaining the owner's manual on-site, to ensure proper operation of each generator;

 - Maintaining operator logs and service records from outside contractors (ex.
 Lionheart) to document hours of operation;